tahazafar/niebins/index.md

 ***NICE bins*** tackles these issues by making the habit of waste classification easier and fun for residents and by allowing faster notification of waste abandon.
 Residents receive points according to how often they use classified bins and have access to a crowdsourcing database which shows them the right bins for the items they don’t know how to classify.
 The more use residents make of classified bins, the closer they are to become **_environmental ambassadors_** and rewarded.
 Residents receive a vocal suggestion of the nearest available bin if the one they want to use is full, saving their time and preventing waste abandon.
 Trash collectors and residents notify waste abandon in a faster and easier way to the company using ***NICE bins*** to keep the neighborhood tidy.
 A map of the bins in the neighborhood is available to show their location and current filling.

 Easier waste classification allows residents to have an active role in reducing waste in their neighborhood and the maintenance of tidy surroundings facilitates the adoption of good habits for the environment.

 ## AmI main steps

 **Sensing** : The system senses the level of trash in the bin as well as the situation of the bins nearby.
+It also senses registered users’ speech.

 **Reasoning** :  The bin calculates the percentage of fullness  of the trash bin and evaluates the situation of the bins nearby.
-The system understand the user's request (speech recognition) and elaborates the correct answer.
+The system understands the user's request (speech recognition) and elaborates the correct answer according to database.
+The gamification system also rank the users according to the points.

-**Acting** :  The system educates the user about the diversified harvest through the dialogue of both (user and bin: e.g. User: "Where can I throw this can?" so bin start to blink green led and emit a sound in the correct bin) and through the interactive platform a sort of gamification (e.g: if user want to know how many rubbish has throw in a period of time)
+**Acting** :  The system educates the user about the diversified harvest through the dialogue of both (user and bin: e.g. User: "Where can I throw this can?" so bin start to blink green led and emit a sound in the correct bin) .Through the interactive platform which is  a sort of gamification (e.g: if user want to know how much rubbish he has thrown in a given period of time).

-**Interacting** : It provides suggestions of the nearest available bins, reminder about collecting days for a specific bin.
+**Interacting** : It provides suggestions of the nearest available(unfilled) bins, reminder about collection days for a specific bin.

 ## AmI features

 **Sensitive** : The system senses the level of trash in the bin.

-**Responsive** : The system, given users’ requests, responds to them with the requested information.
+**Responsive** : The system, given user's  requests, responds to them with the requested information.

 **Adaptive** :  If the garbage bins’ positions are changed, they keep their ability to communicate with other bins.

 **Transparent** : Residents don’t need to set up anything when they are throwing their waste and also the system is hidden to them.

-**Ubiquitous** : The system can be use in wider areas and their situation is available to be consulted by every user.
+**Ubiquitous** : The system can be used in wider areas and is easy to use for users.

 ## Purpose and scope